eschen42/combine_phospho_dbs/README.md

 Reference citations are copied from `urls_to_fetch.sh` to the `citation` table in `combined_phospho_dbs.sqlite`.

+At the conclusion of the process, the reference and license information is emitted for the various data sources.

 ## Licenses for data fetched by these scripts